 Did You Know?

-- Ask students to stand, listen, and respond to your instructions.
+- Ask students to please stand, listen, and respond to your instructions.

 - If you have spent time studying in the campus library, remain standing.

-- If you can explain to another student 2 reasons to visit the financial services office on campus, do not sit down.
+- If you can explain to another student two reasons to visit the financial aid office on campus, do not sit down.

 - If you have visited the campus career center, keep on standing.

 - If you know where to go to get help in Math or English, remain standing.